11 Things to Do on Rainy Days in Düsseldorf

 The weather may be beautiful right now in Düsseldorf, but the rainy days of Spring have already been starting to creep up on us.
-Here’s 10 of the coolest things you can do around the city without boring yourself crazy or becoming addicted to Netflix.
+Here are 11 of the coolest things you can do around the city without boring yourself crazy or becoming addicted to Netflix.

 PS.
 Thanks to Emese Jobbik for the inspiration to write this post.
-While I might have recently wrote about combating homesickness, Emese asked “do you have tips on how to deal with the greyness that lasts 5 months?”
+While I might have recently wrote a post about combating homesickness, Emese asked, “do you have tips on how to deal with the greyness that lasts 5 months?”
 This one’s for you.

 While I haven’t yet visited the Classic Remise Düsseldorf, it ranks #1 on Things to Do on TripAdvisor, certainly worth a mention.
 The Classic Remise is an old historic roundhouse and home to some pretty wicked vintage automobiles.
 Opening in 2006, this place now presents the classical historic vehicles from across the world.
 While I’m not one for car reminiscing, the architecture of this building alone has me sold.